lean-mind/huella-positiva/backend/README.md

           9ª.
 Use this method.

--   Fetch listed volunteers in proposal.
+-   FETCH LISTED VOLUNTEERS IN PROPOSAL.
 Endpoint GET http://localhost:8080/api/v1/proposals/{idProposal}/volunteers

-    This steps require the access token.
+    These steps require the access token.
 Steps to test in postman:

           1ª.
 Register a contact person.
           2ª.
 Login as contact person.